Tim Burton, 14 December, 2021

 Your career is in good shape, but you’re ready to change things up.
 We understand that to develop as a leader, you’ll want a wide range of career shaping experiences.
 Let’s explore what career development experiences are a part of the QUT Executive MBA, MBA and Digital MBA courses.

 It's not uncommon for us to see our MBA students being promoted internally or externally midway or when finishing their MBA studies.
-In the last 12 months, 53% of the 2019 graduating cohort has moved into a senior leadership role either within their organisation or externally.
+For example, 53% of the 2019 graduating cohort moved into a senior leadership role either within their organisation or externally 12 months after graduating.

 So what are the career development opportunities apart of the MBA experience?

 Executive coaching is central to our MBA curriculum, in which you’re allocated a leadership coach to discuss your progress and ongoing efforts to develop your key leadership capabilities.
 Your leadership journey begins to deepen when you're partnered with a mentor with whom you can discuss perspectives of leadership, challenge your notions of what leadership is (or should be), reflect on experiences, and discuss how you're developing and will continue to develop your leadership practice into the future.

 You’ll be able to develop your entrepreneur mindset whether to create your own business or create an intrapreneurial approach in your workplace.
 Our MBA courses investigate entrepreneurial capabilities.
 You’ll also be able to develop your own startup concepts with QUT Entrepreneurship.

 You’ll have the opportunity to join an international study tour to MIT Sloan School of Management where you’ll explore the latest developments in innovation, entrepreneurship, and digital disruption.
 This is invaluable experience in one of the world’s most innovative hubs.